Urinary Tract Infection | UTI

 Over the counter UTI medication can be effective in relieving the uncomfortable symptoms of UTIs.
 Over the counter analgesics and non-steroidal anti-inflammatories (NSAIDs) can be used to assist in dealing with lower abdominal pain.
 NSAIDs, in particular, are useful as UTI pain is the result of inflammation.
 It is important that you only use these medicines if they are appropriate for you.
 NSAIDs may not be appropriate for people with certain medical conditions or on certain medicines.
 Consult your doctor or pharmacist if you are unsure.

 Urinary Alkalinisers are used for relief from the burning sensation and pain when urinating.
 It is proposed these work by reducing the acidity of the urine.
-The scientific evidence on these medicines are mixed and their effectiveness has not been established.
+The scientific evidence on these medicines is mixed and their effectiveness has not been established.
 They can also interact with certain antibiotics for UTIs, so use them with caution and only under advice from a professional.

 Alternative UTI treatments

 There are some further natural and alternative medicines for UTI treatment over the counter.
 Cranberry juice has long been speculated to help treat a UTI but the evidence is mixed.
-Some studies indicate it can help stop bacteria attaching to bladder walls however they are still unsure whether it is effective in preventing recurrent UTIs.
+Some studies indicate it can help stop bacteria from attaching to bladder walls however they are still unsure whether it is effective in preventing recurrent UTIs.

 Vitamin C is another speculated natural treatment for UTIs.
 At the moment there is no clinical evidence that vitamin C is effective and it is not recommended at this stage.